 Reducing risk to civilians is a focus of the operation to liberate Mosul I’ve heard from every soldier.

 “OK Saidi, we have to run one at a time across this area.”
-The Iraqi Special Forces Major said.
+The Iraqi Counter Terrorism Service major said.
 “There are Daesh snipers who can see us.”

 So just like you see in the movies, we crossed the street in a crouched run (but not a sprint — never run faster than your hosts) and entered a courtyard on the other side.
 No shots were fired.

 Col. Arkan was checking on the most forward-deployed of all the Iraqi Counter Terrorism Service units inside Mosul — the Basra Battalion.
 I had served with some of them in Basra in early 2008 and it was nice to see old teammates from the battle the Iraqis call, “The Charge of the Knights.”